Sometimes pieces of fitness equipment can make exercises more effective. Discover how to do Bosu ball sit-ups and whether they are good.

-Bosu Ball sit-ups are a variation of regular sit-ups where you do the exercise while lying on a Bosu Ball.
-You can describe the Bosu Ball as the top of an exercise ball attached to a flat surface.
+As you can expect, Bosu Ball sit-ups are a variation of regular sit-ups where you do the exercise while lying on a Bosu Ball.

 How to do a Bosu Ball sit-up

-- Put the Bosu Ball with the flat part on the ground on a steady surface.
+- Put the Bosu Ball on the ground with the flat part down.

-- Sit on the Bosu Ball so that it is positioned against your lower back.
-Put your hands against your chest, the side of your head, or stretch your arms.
-You can put your feet on the ground for stability.
+- Sit on/against the Bosu Ball so that it rests against your lower back.
+Keep your hands against your chest and your feet flat on the ground.

-- Curl up your body until your chest is close to your knees.
-Start with your shoulders and as you get closer to your knees more and more of your upper body gets off the Bosu Ball.
-Make sure your abs and not the momentum of your arms power the movement.
+- Curl up your upper body until your chest is close to your knees.
+Start with your shoulders first and slowly raise more and more of your spine off the Bosu ball.
+Keep your movements slow so that your abs power the movements.

 Muscles worked with Bosu Ball sit-ups